 When the LNU Lightning Complex fire threatened Vacaville on Aug.
 24, firefighters from California Medical Facility, CSP-Solano, and Folsom State Prison assisted with rescue and evacuation.
 The team included eight incarcerated firefighters.

 As of Sept.
 1, the fires had burned more than 375,200 acres and was 69% contained.

-Inmates housed in tents at CMF were temporarily moved indoors due to the smoke.
-Inmates and staff were offered N95 masks.
+Inmates housed in tents at CMF were temporarily moved indoors due to the smoke while N95 masks were offered to staff and the incarcerated.
 Firefighting efforts were successful and institutions were out of harm’s way.

 - Miramonte; 1 crew in Napa County